S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphbuilder.md

 | ```if(raster[0]:spEuclidean(0) < random(1,5) * euclidean; math.cos(raster[0]:spSum(0) + random(euclidean, manhattan)); math.sqrt(raster[0]:sum))``` | Similar to the previous example, but some embedded <br /> random and math functions|
 | ```random(if(polygon[0]:crossesPolygon == True; euclidean; manhattan), if(polygon[0]:insidePolygon == True ;euclidean*2;manhattan*2))``` |Calculates a random value.
 The upper and lower bound <br />are dependant on the evaluation of two if expressions<br /> which use polygon expressions in their conditions|

+### Limitations and Syntax Check

+You can only nest all the expressions freely as long as you don't nest the same expression.
+So for example it's not possible to create a formula ```random(random(10,20),100)```.
+Another limitation exists due to the fact that you can not negate any variable, since there has to be a variable on each side of an operator.
+So for example ```-euclidean``` is not possible.
+As a workaround you can use ```0-euclidean```.

 To make it easier for you to specify the formula, a check is performed constantly as you type in your cost function.
 You can see the result of this syntax check below the text field for the cost function in the _Cost Function Window_.
 Additionally to a brief description of the problem, the part where the problem is located is highlighted as well.